 Government policy impacts on all areas of Australian Catholic University’s operations, including teaching, research and graduate employment.
 As a public university, government is a major provider of funding, a key employer of graduates and the principal source of regulation for the University.

 The University actively engages with government and contributes to the development of public policy in areas of relevance to the University, in line with its mission and strategic objectives.

-The Office of Government, Policy and Strategy (OGPS) is responsible for managing high level public policy issues and government relations on behalf of the University in a strategic and coordinated way.
+The Government, Policy and Strategy (GPS) is responsible for managing high level public policy issues and government relations on behalf of the University in a strategic and coordinated way.

-The OGPS provides policy advice and analysis, generates briefing papers, and prepares submissions to government for the University in the following core policy areas:
+The GPS provides policy advice and analysis, generates briefing papers, and prepares submissions to government for the University in the following core policy areas:

 - Higher Education Policy